Kartik10S/Goal2GolScoresandFixtures/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to open an issue or contact us at [admin@storetv.app](mailto:admin@storetv.app).
+If you have any questions, suggestions, or feedback, feel free to open an issue or contact us at [admin@goal2gol.com](mailto:admin@goal2gol.com).